A Fantastic Starbucks Customer Experience Story

 AUGUST 22, 2012

 You hear a lot of hype about the benefits that Facebook and Twitter can bring to your business, but these social networking sites can often overshadow the even greater potential LinkedIn has for virtually every department within the organization.
-What makes LinkedIn so superior to alternative social networking sites is its exclusively professional audience and no-nonsense atmosphere.
-Sales.

 To The Crowd #crushIQ